josippapez/NuvioWeb/README.md

 * WhiteGiso/NuvioTV-WebOS
     The community webOS codebase that served as an early inspiration and base for this shared web version. https://github.com/WhiteGiso/NuvioTV-WebOS

-NuvioTV Web expands that foundation into a shared smart TV web app for Samsung Tizen and LG webOS.

 Legal & DMCA